Region - USA

 Metal theft tends to increase when the global value of scrap metal increases, as has happened dramatically in recent years.

 Other than precious metals such as gold and silver, copper, aluminum, brass, and bronze are the most commonly stolen metals.
-However, even cast iron and steel are seeing higher theft rates due to increased scrap metal prices.
+However, even cast iron and steel have higher theft rates due to increased scrap metal prices.

 Aside from the owner's cost and inconvenience, the FBI highlights the serious threat copper theft presents to US critical infrastructure.
-Copper stolen from electrical substations, cellular towers, telephone landlines, railroads, water wells, and construction sites has a significant impact on US citizens' daily lives.
+Copper stolen from electrical substations, cellular towers, telephone landlines, railroads, water wells, and construction sites significantly impacts US citizens' daily lives.

 The recent dramatic increase in copper theft is due to severe metal shortages, which has led to its increased cost and resale value.
 Both opportunist thieves and organized crime gangs see the opportunities associated with stealing copper.